git/git.github.io/rev_news/drafts/edition-71.md

 * If you could add something to Git without worrying about backwards compatibility, what would it be?

-  I'd add a simple model behind Git command-line options, so that their design came from the model rather than entirely from the use-cases, as it happens to be now.
-It'd play similar positive role in UI design as Git core data model plays in the features design.
+  I'd add a simple model behind the Git command-line options, so that their design came from the model rather than entirely from the use cases, as it happens to be now.
+It'd play a similar positive role in UI design as the Git core data model plays in the features design.

-  Then, I sometimes think about addition of single NULL-commit, the ultimate parent of all the Git commits all over the world.
-I'm not sure it has enough value in simplifying corner cases in git implementation, but it fits so nice into the elegant Git data model!
+  Then, I sometimes think about the addition of a single NULL-commit, the ultimate parent of all the Git commits all over the world.
+I'm not sure it has enough value in simplifying corner cases in Git's implementation, but it fits so nice into the elegant Git data model!

 * What is your favorite Git-related tool/library, outside of Git